Home

 You can use equal ==, not equal !=, greater or less than > or <, and other conditions in filter.
 You can also link together conditions using & to specify that both conditions must be met or | to specify that either condition must be met.

-How do you think that we would filter out dataset to only large Coho with fork lengths greater than 10 cm?
+How do you think that we would filter out dataset to only large S. occidentalis with SVL lengths greater than 65 mm?

-What if we want to get a dataset that has all of the rows for Coho and Steelhead?
+What if we want to get a dataset that has all of the rows for S. jarrovii and S. occidentalis?

 Note that you can achieve all of the same ends without Tidyverse functions using R’s basic indexing, e.g., you could alternately get only Coho rows by running: